-NEW ISSUE

-BOOK-ENTRY ONLY
+NEW ISSUES BOOK-ENTRY ONLY

-In the opinion of Bond Counsel, under existing federal laws and assuming continuing compliance by THDA with federal tax law requirements, interest on the Issue 2022-3 Bonds is excluded from gross income of the owners thereof for federal income tax purposes.
-Bond Counsel is also of the opinion that interest on the Issue 2022-3 Bonds is not a specific preference item for purposes of the federal alternative minimum tax provisions of the Internal Revenue Code of 1986 as amended (the "Code"); however, interest on the Issue 2022-3 Bonds is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on such corporations for tax years beginning after December 31, 2022.
-In addition, Bond Counsel is of the opinion that, under existing laws of the State of Tennessee, the interest on the Issue 2022-3 Bonds is exempt from the income tax imposed by the State of Tennessee on interest income; however, the Issue 2022-3 Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State of Tennessee.
+In the opinion of Bond Counsel, under existing laws, regulations, rulings and judicial decisions, and assuming the accuracy of certain representations and continuing compliance by THDA with the Resolution and the covenants contained therein concerning certain conditions imposed by applicable federal tax law as described herein, interest on the Issue 2023-3A Bonds (i) is excludable from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) is not a specific preference item for purposes of the federal alternative minimum tax imposed on individuals; for tax years beginning after December 31, 2022, interest on the Issue 2023-3A Bonds may affect the federal alternative minimum tax imposed on certain corporations.
+Interest on the Issue 2023-3B Bonds will not be excludable from gross income for federal income tax purposes.
+In addition, Bond Counsel is of the opinion that, under existing laws of the State of Tennessee, the Issue 2023-3A Bonds and the Issue 2023-3B Bonds, their transfer, and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State or any local unit or political subdivision or other instrumentality of the State, excepting inheritance and gift taxes; provided, however, the Issue 2023-3A Bonds and the Issue 2023-3B Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State of Tennessee.
 See "TAX MATTERS" herein.